 INEX (Initiative for the Evaluation of XML Retrieval) has featured many search tasks.
-While the focus is on XML retrieval, two tracks are remarkably similar to the benchmarks discussed before.
+While the focus is on XML retrieval, among others, two tracks are remarkably similar to the other benchmarks discussed here.

-The Entity Ranking Track (from 2007 to 2009) and the Linked-Data Track (2012 and 2013) work on the text from Wikipedia and use intra-Wikipedia links to establish a connection between entities and an ontology or an entire knowledge base (since 2012, entities are linked to their representation in DBpedia).
+The Entity Ranking Track (from 2007 to 2009) and the Linked-Data Track (2012 and 2013) work on the text from Wikipedia and use intra-Wikipedia links to establish a connection between entities and an ontology or an entire knowledge base (since 2012, entities are linked to their representation in DBPedia).
 Queries are very similar to those of the TREC Entity Track from above: given a keyword query (describing a topic) and a category, find entities from that category relevant for that topic.
 However, few participants actually made use of linked data in their approaches and the results were inconclusive.